-It is important to carry out the moth treatment as early as possible to keep the amount of damage caused by moths to a minimum
+It is important to carry out moth treatment as early as possible to keep the amount of damage caused by moths to a minimum.

 Clothes & carpet moth infestations can be eradicated using heat treatment or chemicals.
 Heat treatment is generally the recommended course of action against moths.
-Heat treatment will kill all life stages of moths instantly in your clothes and your carpets.
+Heat treatment will kill moths at every stage of life instantly, in both your clothes and your carpets.

 Different ways to deal with Moths